 Avoid the Costly Repair of Carpenter Ant Damage

-Carpenter ants are relatively clean, inconspicuous, and slow in their methods of destruction.
+Carpenter ant damage kind of sneaks up on you.
+These types of ants are relatively clean, inconspicuous, and slow in their methods of destruction.
 That does not mean carpenter ant control can be put off.

-Many people will not notice an infestation until winged flying ants emerge from the colonies.
+Many people will not notice an infestation until winged flying ants emerge from a previously unnoticed ants nest.
 It can take a colony two or more years to produce winged males and species – while carpenter ant damage could be occurring every day.

 Visible Signs of a Carpenter Ant Infestation